 That’s a question that educators need to answer for themselves.

-The topic of mindfulness at school, from questions to how it’s implemented to the way it’s taught, are still in question.
+The topic of mindfulness at school, from questions of how it’s implemented to the way it’s taught, are still being debated.

 “When I first started I was kinda bad… now the breathing has calmed me down.”